-When You Should Do a Feasibility Study
+When You Should Do a Feasibility Analysis

 If you have an idea for a new business, determine its viability before committing time, effort and money to full-scale business planning.